konspyre/avrrrinator/README.md

 #### Avrrrinator Rev. B

 Soon (ETA: when Half Life 3 is released).
+You probably don't want to wait for this.
+Mostly for very specific use cases.

 ![Avrrrinator Rev B1](hardware/revB/images/avrrrinator-b-preview.png)